subwaymatch/accy570-course-site/content/question/python-coding/logical-operator-and-01/_question.md

 To ride a rollercoaster, a passenger must be at least 52 inches tall (greater than or equal to) **and** be at least 110 pounds (greater than equal to).

-Can you implement the checking logic in Python code?
+Can you complete the code below to check whether Tory can hop on the rollercoaster?